 Variable voltage regulator using 7805 and 741

-How the Variable voltage regulator using 7805 and 741 works?
+How the Variable voltage regulator works?

-The monolithic voltage regulator LM7805 deliver 5VDC, if the # 2 IC terminal is grounded, but this is not the case.
-The 7805 # 2 terminal has a voltage that varies according to the voltage value obtained at the 10K potentiometer shaft (P).
-This voltage is applied to the # 2 terminal of the regulator through the operational amplifier configured as a voltage follower.
+Pin # 2 of the 7805 regulator has a voltage that varies according to the voltage value obtained from the 10K potentiometer (P).
+This voltage is applied to pin # 2 of the 7805 regulator through the op amp configured as a voltage follower.

-- 1 LM7805 monolithic voltage regulator (U1)
+- 1 LM7805 (5 volts fixed) monolithic voltage regulator (U1)

-- 1 LM741 operational amplifier (U2)
+- 1 LM741 op amp (U2)

 - 1 10K potentiometer (P)

-- 1 0.33 uF (microfarad) capacitor (C1)
+- 1 0.33 uF (microfarads) capacitor (C1)

-- 1 0.1 uF capacitor (C2)
+- 1 0.1uF capacitor (C2)

 - 1 heatsink for the lm7805 integrated circuit